Introduction to completing a van conversion

 It takes roughly 30 minutes to an hour per chair if you pace yourself.
 Anyone with a spanner can do this part of a camper conversion.

 If you bought a used panel van, however, you may want to consider changing your seats to captain seats first.

 There are loads of options for captain seats that will be a huge improvement over old and tired standard VW Transporter panel van specification seats.
 The best place to browse is eBay.
-Good condition second options pop up all the time (Examples here).
+Good condition second options pop up all the time (Examples from eBay here).

 You may even get lucky and pick up a set that are already finished in the trim you desire.

 Installing your cupboards into a Transporter camper conversion

 We are getting close!
 You should now be looking at a nicely lined interior with floor, ceiling and walls finished in carpet, swivel captain seats, diesel heater, pop top, side windows and a few random loose electrical cables poking out of a few random holes!